 Knowing how fast your body hair grows may give you a better estimate on how often you will need to manscape.

 Your body has around 5 million hair follicles, all of which go through 3 stages:

 - Anagen – This is where your hair follicle is actively growing

 - Catagen – This is a transition stage between where the follicle actively grows and rests

 - Telogen – This is the resting stage, where the hair follicle has stopped growing

-Both the hair on your scalp and the hair on your body go through these 3 stages, but with the difference between being that body hair goes through these phases much, much faster.
+Both the hair on your scalp and the hair on your body go through these 3 stages, but the difference between being that body hair goes through these phases much, much faster.

 This is important to know because it’s the reason why your hair can grow to incredible lengths, while your pubic, armpit and other body hair cannot.

 Hair on your scalp for instance tends to remain in the anagen (growing) phase anywhere from 2 to 6 years.
-After that it will will transition to the telogen (resting) phase and eventually, fall out and start the process all over again.
-Body hair on the other hand, goes through these phases much, much faster.
+After that, it will transition to the telogen (resting) phase and eventually, fall out and start the process all over again.
+Body hair, on the other hand, goes through these phases much, much faster.
 This is why you’ve probably seen people with incredibly long hair or beards, but you’ve never seen someone who has armpit hair or leg hair that gets that long.